-Against this background of both economic and social transformations and their potential impact on the labour market, the following overview of I4.0 Qualifications, provided by our consortium's (H-)VET schools, aims to provide a forward-looking benchmark comprising international VET qualifications (EQF3-5) within the relevant fields of interest.
-Throughout the project and beyond, we will continuously enlarge and assess the soundness of this foundation, seeking evidence and comparing it with ongoing developments in the economy and the diverse landscape of European, Canadian, and Turkish education systems.
+Against this background of both economic and social transformations and their potential impact on the labor market, the following overview of I4.0 Qualifications, provided by our consortiums's (H-)VET schools, aims to provide a forward-looking benchmark comprising international VET qualifications (EQF3-5) within the relevant fields of interest.
+Throughout the project and beyond, we will continuously enlarge and assess the soundness of this foundation, seeking evidence and comparing it with ongoing developments in the economy and the diverse landscape of European, Canadian and Turkish education systems.

-4.3.1.
-Vocational Advanced Manufacturing Qualifications in France
+3.3.1 Vocational Advanced Manufacturing Qualifications in France